 - Plants for planting of stolon - or tuber-forming species of Solanum, or their hybrids

 - Soil as such consisting in part of solid organic substances

 - Growing medium as such, other than soil, consisting in whole or in part of solid organic substances, other than that composed entirely of peat or fibre of Cocos nucifera, previously not used for growing of plants or for any agricultural purposes

 - Attached to plants

-Growing media attached to or associated with plants for exporting must meet the EU’s third country import requirements when being exported to EU countries or Northern Ireland.
+Growing media attached to or associated with plants for exporting must meet the EU’s third country import requirements when being exported to EU countries.
 The options open to exporters are outlined in this document (please click).

 - As a commodity

 Soil and growing media are currently prohibited from entering the EU or NI from England, Wales or Scotland.
 Defra are currently working on a solution with the EU commission.